mbraverm/mbraverm.github.io/content/admin/teachingrecruiting.md

 weight: 20
 ---

-We are hiring for multiple teaching positions in the department!
-Some additional informaiton is below:
+We are hiring for multiple teaching faculty positions in the department!
+Some additional information is below:

 **Job Responsibilities**